qutip/qutip/doc/guide/guide-correlation.rst

 The most common use-case is to calculate correlation functions of the kind :math:`\left<A(\tau)B(0)\right>`, in which case we use the correlation function solvers that start from the steady state, e.g., the :func:`qutip.correlation_2op_1t` function.
 These correlation function solvers return a vector or matrix (in general complex) with the correlations as a function of the delays times.

+The function :func:`qutip.correlation_3op` is an alternative interface that allow to use other solvers than :func:`mesolve`, such as :func:`brmesolve`.

 .. _correlation-steady:

 Steadystate correlation function